 Wind farm blasted as 'step too far'

-- Police appeal for witnesses following 'nasty' assaults in Tain
+- Police appeal for information following vandalism in Tain